When people start to talk about fundamentals again: how crypto will make revenue great again

 Life is just a game of capitalism.

 The private capital market (such as venture capital) always oscillates between liquidity excess and scarcity.
-When asset liquidity increases and external capital flows in, market enthusiasm drives up prices.
+When asset liquidity increases and external capital floods in, the market's euphoric sentiment drives up prices.
 Observing the market performance of newly listed stocks or newly issued tokens confirms this rule—liquidity expansion directly boosts asset valuations while stimulating investors to increase their risk appetite, giving rise to a new batch of startups.
 When underlying assets (like ETH, SOL) continue to appreciate, profit-seeking capital migrates to earlier-stage projects, attempting to surpass benchmark returns by betting on innovative targets.
 This migration of capital itself constitutes the underlying driving force of industry innovation.

 This is a mechanism, not a loophole.